CodeMonkeyCybersecurity/hecate/README.md

 * Docker and Docker Compose installed on your server
 * Certbot installed on your reverse proxy server

-### Isn't it easier to just deploy the whole app on one computer?
+### Isn't it easier to just deploy the whole app on one node?
 There are several reasons why we have split the deployment of the web app into two roles:
 * to keep cloud costs to a minimum by running all the heavy workloads on your own computers/servers
 * to not connect your home network to the internet by making sure all traffic designed for your website/web app is proxied through your cloud instance reverse proxy.
 If this is done correctly, this will mean that the only part of your setup directly exposed to the internet is the part controlled by the cloud provider.